 In this special report, we answer these questions and more by looking at:

-- Companies with greater than 150,000 sf in Austin today (by industry and location)
+- Companies with greater than 150,000 square feet in Austin today (by industry and location)

 - How the Austin Metro Statistical Area (“MSA”) compares to other competitive cities in terms of large tenants